Poduval/rdockers/README.md

 ## resquisse

 Docker container with R Base image + esquisse (depdencies includes ggplot2 & shiny).
-Once you start running the application visit <http://localhost:8000/> to access the tool.
+Use `docker pull rakeshpoduval/resquisse:latest` to download and `docker run --rm -p 8000:8000 rakeshpoduval/resquisse:latest` to execute.
+Once it is executed visit <http://localhost:8000/> to access the tool.